Underground Shiva Temple, Hampi

 • Avoid peak monsoon if you dislike standing water

-Things to Carry 🔆
+Things to Carry for Your Visit

 • Footwear easy to remove